Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Introduction

 \subsection{State-of-the-Art Methods}

 In recent years, the concept of \ac{eot} has emerged as a powerful paradigm for scenarios in which objects give rise to multiple scattering paths due to their physical extent \cite{GraBau:JAIF2017}.
 Unlike traditional point-target tracking methods that model objects as dimensionless entities, \ac{eot} explicitly incorporates the spatial extent of the object, enabling more accurate modeling of such scenarios.
 Two prominent approaches to \ac{eot} are star-convex shape models~\cite{Baum2014, Hirscher2016, Kumru2021} and the random matrix framework.
-The latter represents the spatial distribution of scattering points using parameterized geometric shapes, most commonly ellipses~\cite{Koch2008, Feldmann2011, Schuster2015, Zhang2021} and rectangles~\cite{Granstroem2011, Granstroem2014}, embedded in a probabilistic state estimation framework. \Ac{eot} methods have been successfully applied in tracking vehicles, human motion, and other extended objects~\cite{Schuster2015, Kumru2021}.
+The latter represents the spatial distribution of scattering points using parameterized geometric shapes, most commonly ellipses~\cite{Koch2008, Feldmann2011, Schuster2015, Zhang2021, Hoher2022} and rectangles~\cite{Granstroem2011, Granstroem2014}, embedded in a probabilistic state estimation framework. {The random matrix approach is widely used in the \ac{eot} problem, which uses a traditional elliptical \ac{eo} model assuming scatter points are uniformly distributed on the full object volume~\cite{Koch2008}.
+In addition, ~\cite{Hoher2022} introduces a directional-support assumption for elliptical extended objects, where only the portions within the sensor’s field of view can generate measurements.
+However, this formulation is based on a single lidar sensor.} \Ac{eot} methods have been successfully applied in tracking vehicles, human motion, and other extended objects~\cite{Schuster2015, Kumru2021}.